divyarathi1/cuSpark/README.md

 Directions for running the lab ....

 1. Make sure you have VirtualBox running on your machine.
-2. Install Vagrant on you local machine.
+2. Install Vagrant on your local machine.
 You may follow the instructions here:

     https://www.vagrantup.com/docs/installation/

 3.  copy this folder to your computer.
-You can use git or download it and move it to your computer
+You can use git or download it directly.  computer

-    git clone ....
+    git clone git@github.com:marilynwaldman/cuSpark.git

     or

        a.
-Create a new directory and copy this repo into it
+Create a new directory, cuSpark and copy the downloaded code into it.

 4.  open a terminal window
 5.  from the terminal window change directories to cuSpark: